johnszewczyk/bashgame/README.md

 🌲🌲🌳🌳🌲🏠🏠🏠🏠🏠🏠<br>
 🌾🌳🌲🌲🌲🌲🌳🏠🏠🏠🏠<br>

 ...is a text/ console game written in `Bash 5+`.
-A player-controlled cursor is pursued by an AI enemy across a tile-based gameboard.
+A player-controlled cursor is pursued by AI enemies across a tile-based gameboard.
 Players make their way toward the exit tile while taking cover from the enemy on "safe" tiles.

 ### Features